WA9ONY/Pico-RP2040/README101.md

  In the 1960s [Popular Electronics](https://en.wikipedia.org/wiki/Popular_Electronics) was a great electronic hobby magazine.
 It went out of print in the 1980s.
 [Elektor](https://en.wikipedia.org/wiki/Elektor) is a electronic hobby magazine from Europe that is a great replacement for Popular Electronics.

+ Elektor is a leading specialist publisher in the field of electronics.

+Founded in early 1961, Elektor has been providing the electronics community with quality books, magazines, and electronic products for over six decades.
+Whether you're a business or a professional, you'll find a wide range of topics covered in Elektor's magazines and books, including embedded systems, circuit design, microcontroller programming, and electronic product reviews.
+In addition to its informative printed products, Elektor also offers a range of electronic kits, development boards, and tools to help you bring your projects to life.

 [Elektor Digital Green Magazine Subscription](https://www.elektormagazine.com/account/subscription/add?utm_source=ENShop&utm_medium=Link&utm_campaign=Become%20Member%20Button)
 + Elektor magazine download PDF
 + Access to the archive issues back to 1975 in PDF